cs3216/cs3216.github.io/website/coursework/product-design/index.md

 :::

 We want you to be aware that the different milestones in Assignment 1 have been structured for you to gain a good sense of what it takes to produce a Product Requirements Document (PRD), a document used in companies (Facebook, Amazon, Google, many other tech companies...) to describe the product being built.
 The PRD is usually produced and has to be approved before further product development can take place.
-Once produced, it drives the efforts of the entire product team and the company’s sales, marketing and customer support efforts.
+Once produced, it drives the efforts of the entire product team and the company's sales, marketing and customer support efforts.

 The broad structure of the PRD is as such: